bertiewooster/bertiewooster.github.io/_posts/2022-12-13-Chemistry-machine-learning-for-drug-discovery-with-DeepChem.md

 lipos = model.predict_on_batch(test_dataset.X)
 ```

-Then we make put the measured and model-predicted results into a [pandas dataframe](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html) for easy processing.
+Then we put the measured and model-predicted results into a [pandas dataframe](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html) for easy processing.

 ```python